Colombia during World War II: Immigrants from Axis countries

+The Black List

-After the Attack on Pearl harbor, the government of Colombia expressed strong support for the United States.
+After the Attack on Pearl Harbor, the Colombian government expressed strong support for the United States.
 As a result, Japanese, German, and Italian property was confiscated, internment camps were established, and laws were emplaced to deter Axis espionage.
 The American Government collaborated with the Colombian Government to create a "Black List" to prevent the financial aid of the United States from falling into potential Axis spies and collaborators.
 In 1943, the Colombian government also issued a decree that prohibited the German language from being used in public places.

 In 1944, the largest internment camp was established in a hotel named Hotel Sabaneta de Fusagasugá in Cundinamarca.
 It held 150 Germans, Japanese, and Italians and was an extension of the "Black List" initiative.
 It forcibly displaced German, Japanese, and Italian immigrants escaping the war as well as immigrants who had come before the war.
 Once possible conspirators were sent to the hotel, their property was confiscated and they were required to pay for their stay at the hotel.
 They were described to be more pleasant living conditions than that of the victims of Nazism.
-Soon after The Second World War, families were economically compensated for the loss of property.
+Soon after the war, families were economically compensated for the loss of property.

-Directly after the Colombian severing of ties with Japan because of Pearl Harbor, Colombian ambassador to Japan, Hisao Yanai, was flown out of Japanese Islands back to Colombia but continued his relations with the country.
+Directly after the Colombian severing of ties with Japan because of Pearl Harbor, Colombian ambassador to Japan, Hisao Yanai, was flown out of Japan back to Colombia but continued his relations with the country.
 He sought to assist the Japanese subjects in Colombia as he saw the situation arising poorly for them.
-As a result, he cooperated with Spain as it was the closest Nation to Japan that was not in the Axis Powers.
+As a result, he cooperated with Spain as it was the closest nation to Japan that was not in the Axis Powers.
 What came to be was the expulsion of multiple Japanese diplomats back to their country of origin.
 This was because there was little need for Japanese diplomats after the severing of diplomatic relations.
 In return, many diplomats from the American continent were also returned to their home countries.